-Have you experienced aeroplane ear (airplane ear and ear barotrauma)?
+Have you experienced aeroplane ear (also called airplane ear and ear barotrauma)?
 Usually, it’s a feeling of fullness or pressure in the ear.
 And it might cause moderate to severe discomfort or pain.

 Often it is infants or young children who are most at risk from aeroplane ear because their Eustachian tube is narrower than in adults.

 Aeroplane ear can occur in one or both ears.
-Some signs and symptoms may include:
+Mild signs and symptoms may include:

 - moderate to severe discomfort or pain in your ear

-- Feeling of fullness or pressure in your ear.
+- a feeling of fullness or pressure in your ear

 - muffled hearing or slight to moderate hearing loss